-217 Credit derivatives that are treated, for the purposes of this Framework, as part of structures should be excluded from the credit risk mitigation disclosures and included within those relating to securitisation (Table 9).
+217 Credit derivatives and other credit mitigation that are treated, for the purposes of this Framework, as part of securitisation structures should be excluded from the credit risk mitigation disclosures and included within those relating to securitisation (Table 9).

-If the comprehensive approach is applied, where applicable, the total exposure covered by collateral after haircuts should be reduced further to remove any positive adjustments that were applied to the exposure, as permitted under Part 2.
+218 If the comprehensive approach is applied, where applicable, the total exposure covered by collateral after haircuts should be reduced further to remove any positive adjustments that were applied to the exposure, as permitted under Part 2.